 The accessible name describes the purpose of the test target.

 An atomic rule expectation MUST only use information available in the test aspects, from the applicability, and other expectations of the same rule.
 No other information can be used in the expectation.
 So for instance, an expectation could be "Expectation 1 is true and ...", but it can’t be "Rule XYZ passed and ...".
-This ensures the rule is encapsulated.
+This ensures each rule is encapsulated and independent of another rule.

 10. Atomic Rules List (Composed rules only)